gleisonsdm/DawnCC-Compiler/README.md

     false : Do not annotate loops as parallel.

-- op3 => Generates all pragmas in OpenMP.
+- op3 => Determines which annotation standard to use.

     2 : Annotate pragmas with OpenMP directives (CPU standard format).